-|Student Discount||$4.99 per month||$4.99 per month|
+|Student Price||$4.99 per month||$4.99 per month|

 |Family Package||$14.99 per month, 6 accounts||$14.99 per month, 6 accounts|

-|Annual Plan||N/A||$99 per year|
+|Annual Plan||$99 per year||$99 per year|

-Apple has not formally announced the bitrates that its songs stream at, but locally-saved files are 256 kbps AAC files, the same format as tracks purchased from iTunes.
+Apple has not formally announced the bitrates its songs stream at, but locally-saved files are 256 kbps AAC files, the same format as tracks purchased from iTunes.
 Spotify streams songs at three different rates (~96 kbps, ~160 kbpsand ~320 kbps) all in the Ogg Vorbis format, though the highest caliber is limited to paid Premium subscribers.

 Apple Music's biggest special feature is the iCloud Music Library, which allows MP3 collectors to access their libraries of rare tracks wherever they go.
 While the service's original rollout was hampered by collection-distorting bugs, it's currently a useful feature that helps the service stand out from the pack.